Moreault/NetAbstractions/README.md

 [See AutoInject's repo for more info](https://github.com/Moreault/AutoInject "AutoInject")

 You can also add them one by one if that's what you want but that would be weird.

+## IInstanceWrapper and the Unwrapped property

+This can be a bit confusing at first.
+Why would you expose an unwrapped property on a wrapped type?

+Well because sometimes that's what you need to do if you make your own wrappers or when using 3rd party code.

+In short, you should never use the Unwrapped property outside of wrapper code.

+This mechanism may be changed in the future but it is so far the least painful way to deal with wrapping issues.